"Weird Al" Yankovic: Books

+Stage musical

+Dare to Be Stupid: The Weird Al Musical was announced in development in May 2026.
+Alex Timbers is set to direct with Yankovic, Scott Brown and Anthony King writing the musical.
+The musical will feature works from throughout Yankovic's musical catalog.

 Other media

 Yankovic competed on a week of Wheel of Fortune taped at Disney's Hollywood Studios in March 1994.
 He also competed on Rock & Roll Jeopardy!

 Yankovic joined the band Hanson in their music video for "Thinking 'bout Somethin" in which he plays the tambourine.

-Yankovic contributes backing vocals for the song "Time" on Ben Folds' album Songs for Silverman.
+Yankovic contributed backing vocals for the song "Time" on Ben Folds' album Songs for Silverman.

 Yankovic was also one of many celebrities who took part in the NOH8 Campaign against Proposition 8, which banned same-sex marriage in California.

 Yankovic was approached by a beer company to endorse their product.
 Yankovic had turned it down because he believed that "a lot of my fans were young and impressionable".
 Yankovic later posted on his Twitter account that he never regretted the decision.

 In 2009, Yankovic was a special guest on an episode of G4's Web Soup where he came as Mark Gormley at first.

 In 2011, Yankovic guest starred as the character "Banana Man" in an episode of Adventure Time.
 The same year, he appeared as himself in the How I Met Your Mother episode "Noretta".

 In 2012, he appeared as himself along with Alice Cooper, Bret Michaels, and Maria Menounos in The High Fructose Adventures of Annoying Orange for the Christmas special, and sung with Alice, Bret, and Orange.

 On May 31, 2014, Yankovic won the ACE Award (Amateur Cartoonist Extraordinaire) from the National Cartoonists Society at its awards banquet in San Diego.

 From 2014 until 2017, Yankovic appeared as a celebrity contestant in eight episodes of the game show Celebrity Name Game.

 On November 19, 2014, a RadioShack ad was uploaded to YouTube which featured Al in the role of a RadioShack employee.

 In 2015, Yankovic made an appearance on an episode of The Odd Couple as a yoga student in the class Felix takes over for one day.